 I can set up most CUSTOM database applications on a production Transaction Editor (TEd) cloud server within a week for just $250.
 A single-table CUSTOM database application can be ready within a day starting as low as $50.

 Like Setup Fees, monthly recurring Fees are based on the complexity of the application as measured by the number of Tables, Columns, Users, and other selected features.
 Transaction Editor applications start at $25/month.
 The Test Drive will precisely define recurring costs.

 Transaction Editor renders HTML within an internet browser for the expressed purpose of giving authenticated Users access to transactional data.
 It can render mobile-friendly portals for customers, vendors, or employees using very specific transactional access controls.
 Using specific client software, it can provide a broader back-office access to manage transactional content that can restrict User access at the table, row and column levels.

 Are these "websites"?
 Not in the sense most people think, which is what I call "marketing" websites.
 Marketing websites, like transactioneditor.com, are usually less functional and more informational to attract leads and optimize search engine indexing.
 They contain a lot of graphics, are mobile-friendly, and will play a video for you.
-Transaction Editor is for building custom database applications.
+Transaction Editor is a service for developing, hosting, ,and supporting custom database applications.
 See my Portfolio pages for examples of what Transaction Editor is being used.

 Absolutely!
 Our expertise is in streamlining workflows and building secure access-controlled on-line database applications.